 Chart D shows that cumulative standardised mortality in 2019 continues to be well below the ten-year average.
-Mortality in 2019 up to May was similar to mortality in over the same period in 2014 but since May cumulative standardised mortality in 2014 and 2019 has diverged.
+Mortality in 2019 was similar to mortality in 2014 until the end of May, but has diverged since then and 2019 now has lower cumulative standardised mortality up to the end of week 39 than any other year shown.